Frequently Asked Questions for New MVs

 How do I get more information about The Marching Virginians?

 The first thing you should do is fill out our interest form!
-That way, we have some basic information so that we can get in contact with you.
-It will ask for your anticipated high school graduation year, as well as your email, hometown, and a few other bits of information.
+That way, we have some basic information so that we can get in contact with you when it’s time to register for band camp.
 This gets the process started so that we know you're interested!

 If you are interested in auditioning THIS YEAR, make sure to register for band camp and read the attached information!